flutter/website/src/content/get-started/fwe/user-input.md

           padding: const EdgeInsets.symmetric(vertical: 16.0),
           child: ElevatedButton(
             onPressed: () {
-              // Validate will return true if the form is valid, or false if
+              // Validate returns true if the form is valid, or false otherwise. if (_formKey.currentState!.validate()) {
-              // the form is invalid.
-              if (_formKey.currentState!.validate()) {
                 // Process data.
               }